Dirac particle in Newman-Unti-Tamburino spacetime: Extremal NUT black hole

 Correspondingly, the complete radial function takes the form

-where $a=-i |a|$, and according to formula (\ref{quantcondp}) the separation constant equals $\Lambda= \pm i \sqrt{N_1(N_1 - 4 i |a| \epsilon)}$.
+where $a=-i |a|$, and according to formula (\ref{quantcondp}) the separation constant equals $\Lambda= \pm \sqrt{N(N - 4 i |a| \epsilon)}$.

-The behavior of the terms $R_{11}$, $R_{12}$ is presented in fig. \ref{figRExtr}.
-As one can see, the increasing of NUT charge $a$ leads to significant the decreasing of the $R_{12}$ amplitude at large values of the radial coordinate $x$ (as the result of the non-zero real part of the exponent due to the term $4i|a|\epsilon$).
+The behavior of the terms $F_{11} = (x-| a| )^{2} R_{11}$ and $ F_{12}= C_2 (x-| a| ) R_{12}$ is presented in Fig. \ref{figRExtr} (the multipliers attenuate the strong damping and are introduced for better visualization of functions behavior).
+As one can see, the increasing of NUT charge $|a|$ leads to the significant decrease of the $R_{11}$ and $R_{12}$ amplitudes.